Funding Opportunity Number: NSF 20-561

 Principal Investigators may also consider the design of instructional materials or workforce development pathways, combining computational and agricultural expertise, in the broader impacts of proposals.

 Proposals pursuant to this DCL may be submitted to one of three programs:

 The Strategic Research Travel Program provides funding for travel for Ohio State faculty and principal investigators to meet with program officers at current and potential sponsors to help drive the development of innovative programs and priorities for sponsor agencies.

 Examples of positioning activities the grant is meant to encourage include:

 These kinds of activities occur well before a sponsor releases a solicitation and are usually part of a longer-term business development plan for pursuing larger, multidisciplinary funding opportunities.
 Successful applicants should be able to make a case for how their proposed travel will contribute to Ohio State’s desire to develop strategic, multidisciplinary funding opportunities.

 Reimbursable travel costs include airfare, per diem hotel and food expenses, and ground transportation.
 Awards are contingent upon the availability of funds.

 Applications are reviewed monthly.
-Any application submitted by the 25th of the month will be reviewed that month and notified of its standing by the end of the month.
-If the application is received after that date, it will be reviewed the following month.
-If this is an urgent request please submit the application and then contact Janet Weisenberger, Senior Associate Vice President for the Office of Research at Weisenberger.firstname.lastname@example.org to explain the extenuating circumstances.
+Any application submitted by the 25th of the month will be reviewed that month and notified of its standing by the end of the month; applications received after that date will be reviewed the following month.
+If yours is an urgent request, please submit the application and then contact Janet Weisenberger, Senior Associate Vice President for the Office of Research at Weisenberger.firstname.lastname@example.org to explain the extenuating circumstances.